Facts and Stats

 Quality of Students

-- Sixteen to 20% of the Honors students on campus and 22% of the Bone Scholars since 1990 have been business majors.
+- 16 to 20% of the Honors students and Bone Scholars on campus since 1990 have been business majors.

 - For the last several years it has taken at least a 3.80/4.0 GPA to get on the Dean's List and the average undergraduate GPA has been over 3.0/4.0.